TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 *Camera*
     A camera that will be moved.

+    This parameter can be set directly or using an Object-type variable (if the ``Variable`` option is enabled).

 *Location*
     An object to which the camera will move.
 The camera’s coordinates will be the same as the object’s after the movement is finished.

+    This parameter can be set directly or using an Object-type variable (if the ``Variable`` option is enabled).

 *Target*
     The camera will point in the direction of this object after being moved.

+    This parameter can be set directly or using an Object-type variable (if the ``Variable`` option is enabled).

 *Duration*
     Time (in seconds) that the camera will spend being moved to a new location.
 Set to zero by default (and in this case the camera doesn’t actually move, it simply changes its position).
 It can be specified manually or as a link to a variable (if the ``Variable`` parameter is enabled).